 When a document or message is submitted to SecureDrop by a source, it is automatically encrypted with the SecureDrop Submission Key.
 The private part of this key is only stored on the Secure Viewing Station which is never connected to the Internet.
 SecureDrop submissions can only be decrypted and read on the Secure Viewing Station.

-We will now prepare the Secure Viewing Station and generate the SecureDrop Submission Key.
+We will now generate the SecureDrop Submission Key.